Fair Machine Learning Under Partial Compliance: Discussion

-\textbf{Partial compliance and the design of appropriate regulatory frameworks \quad} The type of partial compliance explored in this paper is a simple representation of the kinds of heterogeneity that exist in the adoption of of fairness-promoting measures among various employers both in the use of algorithmic tools in hiring \cite{sanchez2020does} and in hiring more generally.
+\textbf{Partial compliance and the design of appropriate auditing frameworks \quad} The type of partial compliance explored in this paper is a simple representation of the kinds of heterogeneity that exist in the adoption of fairness-promoting measures among various employers both in the use of algorithmic tools in hiring \cite{sanchez2020does} and in hiring more generally.
 The varied choices of measures is \textit{a consequence} of the ambiguity of current regulatory frameworks.
-Indeed, the laxity of constraints provides even the \textit{non-compliant} employers in our simulations with a claim to fairness (e.g., by reference to positive predictive parity \cite{dieterich2016compas}).
+Indeed, the laxity of constraints provides even the \textit{non-compliant} employers in our simulations with a claim to fairness.
+That is, insofar as these employers have access to the ``ground truths'' for skill scores, they can be seen as employing a perfect predictor that satisfies a number of other fairness desiderata suggested in the literature, such as parities in sensitivity, specificity, and precision across groups \citep{dieterich2016compas,chouldechova2017fair}.
 Similar to the evaluative practices that inform them, these regulatory frameworks appear to be based on unrealistic assumptions and abstractions of the problem domain.

+Our exploration of the dynamics of partial compliance raises central concerns that should inform judgments about both the need for regulation and the form that it should take.
+The discussion above relies heavily on the assumption that a regulator would be able to bring about something approximating full compliance to begin with.
+Determining how the behavior of individual decision makers compares to the behavior of all decision makers---and by extension, whether partial compliance is occurring---is therefore a critical concern for any regulatory regime.

+Existing approaches to auditing have focused on examining the performance of a single algorithmic decision maker \citep{raji2020closing, green2019disparate, sandvig2014auditing}.
+Similarly, \citet{wilsonbuilding}'s work with Pymetrics, a hiring platform that uses local demographic parity, explicitly considers only the pool of applicants that Pymetrics receives, seeking to verify the extent to which the selection procedure adheres to this version of demographic parity. \footnote{Our emphasis here is on the fact that the audit is solely focused on Pymetrics, not to claim that Pymetrics functions as a decision maker in the same way as employers do in our simulation.
+Additional discussion of the Pymetrics audit's coverage, while merited, is out of scope for this work.}

+However, in addition to highlighting the potential cost to diversity and integration, our analysis shows that fairness statistics reported by each employer are impacted not only by their policies, but also by those of their competitors.
+In our simulation, at equilibrium under partial compliance, when employers adopt the global parity policy, an auditor looking at the fractions of applicants from Group A and Group B hired might erroneously conclude that compliant and non-compliant employers were behaving similarly (Figure \ref{fig:global_hirerates}).
+However, this mistaken view fails to account for the incentive effects, whereby compliant employers come to receive many more applications from members of the disadvantaged group.
+Thus, when auditing performance vis-a-vis ethical desiderata, we may not be able to determine how a firm is performing without also evaluating their peers.